FormidableLabs/aws-lambda-serverless-reference/README.md

 ## Overview

 Getting a `serverless` application into the cloud "the right way" can be a challenge.
 To this end, we start with a super-simple, "hello world" Express app targeting AWS Lambda using serverless.
-Along the way, this reference project takes care of all of the **tough** supporting pieces that go into a production-ready, best-practices-following cloud infrastructure, namely:
+Along the way, this reference project takes care of all of the **tough** supporting pieces that go into a production-ready, best-practices-following cloud infrastructure like:

 - Local development workflows.
 - Terraform stack controlling IAM permissions and cloud resources to support a vanilla `serverless` application.